Dublin

 Appeal

 In case of a Dublin transfer decision (inadmissibility decision), an appeal can be submitted – as in all the other cases – to the Federal Administrative Court.
-The time limit to lodge an appeal against a Dublin transfer decision is five working days.[66]
-No extension of such deadline is foreseen by the Ordinance COVID-19 Asylum.
+The time limit to lodge an appeal against a Dublin transfer decision is five working days.[65]

 Contrary to other asylum appeals, appeals against Dublin transfer decisions (inadmissibility decisions) do not have automatic suspensive effect.
 However, as previously mentioned, transfers cannot be enforced immediately after the notification of the decision.
-A delay of five working days must be granted.[67]
+A delay of five working days must be granted.[66]
 This allows the concerned applicant to make an appeal and to request that the execution of the appealed decision be suspended.
-The Court has to decide on the suspensive effect within another five working days.[68]
+The Court has to decide on the suspensive effect within another five working days.[67]
+In practice, this is granted in almost all cases that cannot be decided upon immediately.[68]

 In the appeal procedure (applies also to the Dublin procedure), the Federal Administrative Court has the possibility to order a hearing if the facts are not clear enough.[69]
 In practice, it does not make use of this possibility.

-However, the Court can only examine errors of law, not whether or not the decision of the determining authority was “appropriate” (see section on Regular Procedure).
-This limitation is very relevant in the Dublin procedure.
+However, the Court can only examine errors of law, not whether or not the decision of the determining authority was “appropriate” (see section on Regular Procedure: Appeal).
+This limitation has particularly impact on the Dublin procedure.
 Many Dublin cases do not fall under the compulsory criteria of the Dublin III Regulation or under Articles 3 or 8 ECHR.
 Therefore, especially in cases regarding family ties that fall outside those strict definitions, the interpretation of humanitarian reasons for which Switzerland can apply the sovereignty clause becomes crucial.
 The Court stated that it is a question of “appropriateness” where the SEM has a margin of appreciation, whether there are humanitarian reasons for applying the sovereignty clause.
+The SEM has to examine and motivate its reasoning for using or not using the sovereignty clause.
 As long as SEM decides within this margin, the Court cannot examine whether the decision was appropriate.

 For example, in one case an Afghan mother and her minor son travelled to Switzerland via Bulgaria.
 The older son/brother lives in Switzerland based on a temporary admission.
 Because the brother with protection status in Switzerland was already an adult, the SEM decided to send the mother and younger brother back to Bulgaria, despite the fact that the applicants claimed that the younger brother needed the support of his older brother.
 The Court confirmed this decision: it admitted that the criteria according to which the SEM had examined the humanitarian reasons were strict, however, they were objective and clear.
-Therefore, the Court could not examine the decision by the SEM.[70]
+Therefore, the Court could not examine the decision by the SEM.[71]
 However, the SEM has to examine and motivate the use of the sovereignty clause.

 Legal assistance